KingOfKalk/icsmerger/README.md

 ## Run

-There are two ways to run this script.
+There are threw ways to run this script.
-Call the console script or via Python.
+Call the console script, via Python or using Docker.

 ### Console script